amigo2/scalpel/README.md

 # Scalpel Backend Challenge with FastAPI & Async SQLAlchemy

-This project is a backend service for a Data Capture Application, designed to handle image processing and annotation management.
+This project is a backend and a frontend service for a Data Capture Application, designed to handle image processing and annotation management.
 It is built using FastAPI, async SQLAlchemy, and PostgreSQL, with full Docker support for both the backend and frontend.

 ## Features